Minimum Probabilistic Finite State Learning Problem on Finite Data Sets: Complexity, Solution and Approximations: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-In this paper we illustrated the the problem stated by Shalizi and Crutchfield \cite{Shal02} of determining a minimal state probabilistic finite state representation of a data set is $\mathrm{NP}$-hard for finite data sets.
-As a by-product, we formally proved this to be the case for the non-deterministic case as studied in \cite{Schm06}.
+In this paper we illustrated the problem stated by Shalizi and Crutchfield \cite{Shal02} of determining a minimal state probabilistic finite state representation of a data set is $\mathrm{NP}$-hard for finite data sets.
+As a by-product, we formally proved this to be the case for the non-unifilar case as studied in \cite{Schm06}.
 As such, this shows that both the CSSR algorithm of \cite{Shal02} and CSSA algorithm of \cite{Schm06} can be thought of as low-order polynomial approximations of $\mathrm{NP}$-hard problems.

-Future work in this area includes studying, in detail, these approximation algorithms for the problems to determine what there approximation properties are.
+Future work in this area includes studying, in detail, these approximation algorithms for the problems to determine what their approximation properties are. \ecp{A specific area of interest is placing bounds on the number of states given by a solution to Equation \ref{eqn:Problem} based on properties of the input string.
+We plan to investigate other linear approximation algorithms like those found in \cite{Carrasco,Higuera}.}

 In addition to this work, determining weaknesses in this approach to modeling behavior are planned.
 We are particularly interested in the affects deception can have on models learned in this way.
 For example, we are interested in formulating a problem of constrained optimal deception in which a learner, using an algorithm like the one described here or the CSSR or CSSA approximations, is optimally confused by an input stream that is subject to certain constraints in its incorrectness.